Instagram Now Lets You Control Your Bully's Comments

 In addition to Restrict, Instagram has taken other steps to prevent bullying and make the platform a safer and more welcoming place.

 It has banned content that shows self-harm and has made an effort to provide resources for people actively searching for that content.
-There are new restrictions on posts related to diet products and cosmetic surgery.
+There are also new restrictions on posts related to diet products and cosmetic surgery.

 For the past few years, Instagram has been using artificial intelligence to detect bullying and other types of harmful content in comments, photos and videos.